System Prices Analysis Report: Reporting on February 2021

 The System Operator has determined a dynamic relationship between each DRM and the LoLP, which will determine the RSVP.

 The RSVP re-prices STOR actions in the Imbalance Price calculation if it is higher than the original Utilisation Price.
-In total there were four Settlement Periods where a total of 30 actions were repriced with the RSVP during November.
-The RSVP only set the System Price in Settlement Period 35 on 9 November.
-In all other Settlement Periods where the RSVP was applied to balancing actions, the repriced actions were NIV tagged from the System Price calculation.
+In total there were two Settlement Periods where a total of 10 actions were repriced with the RSVP during February.
+All repriced STOR actions were taken in Settlement Periods 35 and 36 on 1 February 2021; none of these actions were included in PAR so did not directly set the System Price.

 Top 5 LoLPs and RSVPs